The late Dale Culver’s family expressed dismay and delayed RCMP misconduct hearing

 Prosecution service in B.C. reviewing case of Lake Babine Nation man’s death in custody

-At the press conference on Monday, Lily Speed-Namox expressed frustration that the officers were still on active duty, yet she and her siblings could not see their dad.
+At the news conference Monday, Speed-Namox expressed frustration that the officers were still on active duty, yet she and her siblings could no longer see their dad.

-She expressed that their family wants an apology from the officers involved in her father’s tragic death.
+She said her family wants an apology from the officers (allegedly) involved in her father’s death.

-For the past six years, she has continued to work through The grief and has been a powerful advocate calling for changes in policing in Canada.
+For the past six years, she has continued to work through the grief and become an advocate for changes in policing.

 She says she won’t let her dad’s memory be forgotten.